 - Flag weak and duplicate password, and offers to replace them.

-- Beside passwords, you may also store secure information such as your family's SSN, Credit Card Number, Driver's License number, and more.
+- Besides passwords, you may also store secure information such as your family's SSN, Credit Card Number, Driver's License number, and more.

 - Unlock your password manager with a Master Password.